jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

 * Action **oss_create_schema**:
   * Description: called when creating schema of the index.
   * Parameters: `$schema`, `$schema_xml`
-  * Example:
-    * Can be used to add other fields to the schema of the index:
+  * Example: can be used to add other fields to the schema of the index:

     ```php
     add_action('oss_create_schema', 'oss_create_schema', 10, 2 );